Walter Masterson: Online satire and activism

 Masterson creates satirical street interviews and political pranks.
 His appearances have included rallies, protests, and school board meetings, where he sometimes adopts right-wing personas such as a MAGA Republican or a supporter of Donald Trump.
 These performances are used to depict and comment on aspects of right-wing populism.

-In January 2021, he attended the January 6 United States Capitol attack to record satirical interviews while posing as a journalist for One America News Network.
+In January 2021, Masterson attended the January 6 United States Capitol attack to record satirical interviews while posing as a journalist for One America News Network.
 Some of his footage was later miscaptioned online, with claims that he was a disguised liberal instigator.
 Fact-checks by USA Today and the Associated Press determined the claims were false, confirming his role was limited to comedic commentary and interviews.
 His videos from the day were later used as evidence by the FBI and featured during United States House Select Committee on the January 6 Attack.

-That same year, he attended a Central Bucks School District meeting on book removals and performed a satirical critique.
+That same year, Masterson attended a Central Bucks School District meeting on book removals and performed a satirical critique.
 He also confronted Representatives Matt Gaetz and Marjorie Taylor Greene during a photo opportunity, raising questions about allegations against Gaetz.

-In April and May 2021, Masterson staged a protest by feeding pigeons at 1211 Avenue of the Americas, outside the headquarters of Fox Corporation in New York City, describing it as a "bird sanctuary."
+In April and May 2021, Masterson staged a protest by feeding pigeons at 1211 Avenue of the Americas, outside the headquarters of Fox Corporation in New York City, describing it as a "bird sanctuary".

-In 2024, he parodied political aide John McEntee’s TikTok videos, which featured conservative arguments delivered while eating; Masterson produced similar videos presenting progressive arguments.
+In 2024, Masterson parodied political aide John McEntee's TikTok videos, which featured conservative arguments delivered while eating; Masterson produced similar videos presenting progressive arguments.

-In 2025, his "tariff talk" videos circulated widely online, combining satire with commentary on economic issues.
+In 2025, Masterson's "tariff talk" videos circulated widely online, combining satire with commentary on economic issues.